|Unsolicited Exhibition Program :: Frequently Asked Questions

 A: Anyone from anywhere is encouraged to enter and no prior curatorial experience is necessary.
-The jury will read your proposal without your name attached to it.
 Curatorial teams are eligible and encouraged to submit.
 All participating organizers must be listed by name on the application.
-Proposals from collectives are welcome, but please note that listed exhibition organizer will be either individual names or the collective name, not both.
+Proposals from collectives are welcome, but note that the “organized by” credit line will be either a list of the individuals’ names or the collective name, not both.

 Q: What basic elements should be included in my proposal?

 A: Make sure it is clear in your proposal that your idea is for a group exhibition, presented for the first time, and that it includes at least 3 artists.
 Proposals must be submitted in English and cannot exceed the 500-word limit.
 Please do not include any biographical statements, CVs, or links, as they will be removed.

 Q: Should my proposal include artist names and descriptions of their work?
 Do I need to confirm artists in order to submit?